obophenotype/expression_patterns/doc/expresion_pattern_schema_spec.md

 An expression pattern consists of the mereological sum of all cells expressing some specific gene product in an organism or in some specified region of an organism.
 A localization pattern is the pattern of localization of a gene product at the cellular or or subcellular level.
 It may include non-cellular structures and structures distant from the site of expression.

-We define 'expresses': X expresses Y iff:  Y is a [gene](http://www.ebi.ac.uk/ols/ontologies/so/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FSO_0000704) X is a cell or a cellular anatomical structure.  (['gene expression'](http://www.ebi.ac.uk/ols/ontologies/go/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FGO_0010467) and 'has input' some Y) 'occurs' in all (cell that 'part of' Y.
+We define 'expresses': X expresses Y iff:  Y is a [gene](http://www.ebi.ac.uk/ols/ontologies/so/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FSO_0000704) X is a cell or a cellular anatomical structure.  (['gene expression'](http://www.ebi.ac.uk/ols/ontologies/go/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FGO_0010467) and 'has input' some Y) 'occurs' in all (cell that 'part of' Y).

-An expression pattern is binary
+i.e. at the cellular level, and expression pattern is binary.

 We can distinguish a whole expression pattern from a regional expression pattern.
 The former consists of all cells in an animal that express a specific gene product.
 The latter consists of all cells in some specific anatomical structure that express a specific gene product.
 For example the regional expression pattern of the Notch gene in the adult brain is the the mereological sum of all cells in the adult brain that express Notch.

 'complete expression pattern of X:  The mereological sum of all cells in an organism (at all stages) that express X.